Noviel/webpack-features/README.md

     // relative path for a built assets output distPath = browser ? './static/dist/' : 'server',

+    // which type syntax should be used
+    // can be:
+    //  - flow
+    //  - typescript
+    types = 'none'

     // CSS preprocessors
     // should be an array of strings